fluent-plugins-nursery/fluent-plugin-parser-protobuf/README.md

 </parse>
 ```

-**Note:** Protobuf requires to use dot for nested class name seperator:
+**Note:** Protobuf version 3 requires to use dot for nested class name seperator:

 `Your::Protobuf::Class::Name` class should be in class_name as follows:
 ```